- Gain the confidence to tell your own stories as well as those by others

 Audition requirements

 For these courses, we’ll need to see an audition, this will be an individual piece (for a maximum of two minutes); either: a short piece of contemporary text (play or screenplay); or a piece of Shakespeare; or an original piece you have written.
-We’ll invite you to attend an Applicant Day so you can have your audition in person, meet the course team and learn more about your course.
-If you would prefer to upload your audition digitally, there is also the option to submit it online via your UCA Applicant Portal.
+You should upload your audition digitally via your UCA Applicant Portal.
 Further information will be provided once you have applied.

 BA (Hons) course with Integrated International Foundation Year